QafooLabs/TimePlanner/README.md

   Create a custom `environment.local` file with your customization of the `environment` file.
 You can look at `tests/environment.*` for examples.

+To initialize the database (database, schema and some default users) run the following command once – should probably not be executed on the production
+server:

+    ant bootstrap

+To run the project just execute the following command – this can be run each and every time you use the project again:

+    ant serve

+Then open the URL echo'ed on the command line, and you should be fine.
+All required project initializations should already be included.
+The prerequisites

 ## Testing